 - Be realistic with your expectations (know the difference between what something looks like on a model’s body vs your own proportions)

 - Make sure to wear the underwear you would wear with that particular piece to ensure that it fits and looks right

 - Wear the shoes you would wear with that garment so that your length measurements are accurate

-- Be honest during fittings!
-It is much harder to change later on once garments have been stitched together and completed
+- Be honest during fittings (don’t worry about hurting anyone’s feelings!), it is much harder to change later on once garments have been stitched together and completed

 - Give yourself time for two or three fittings